 Photo: A patient bay in the cardiac catheterization lab was named in honour of Jennie and John Hik in 2017.

-John and Jennie met while attending North Surrey High in the 1950’s.
+John and Jennie met while attending North Surrey High in the 1950s.
 The first thing that Jennie noticed about John?
 “Probably his long, lean looks.
 He was lanky.
-He was the tallest one on the class,” remembers Jennie.
+He was the tallest one in the class,” remembers Jennie.